2008 Oregon legislative election

-General election Senate candidates
+Oregon Senate

+Predictions

 Every two years, half of the state senate seats come up for election.
 In 2008 there was also an election for District 17, resulting from Senator Brad Avakian's appointment to Oregon Labor Commissioner.
 Thus, 16 seats were up for election.

 Nine of the 16 Senate seats up for election were previously held by Democrats.
 Four of these races had both Democratic and Republican candidates in the general election.
 The other seven seats were previously held by Republicans, and four of them were contested by both major parties.
 Democrats lost one seat (District 27 in the Bend area) to the Republican Party, and went into 2009 with a majority of 18 seats to the Republicans' 12.
 Except where footnoted, candidates were unopposed in their party's primary.

-General election House candidates
+House of Representatives

+Predictions

 Every two years, all of the state house seats come up for election.
 Democrats gained five seats from the previous session: two in open seats and three in defeating incumbent Republicans.
 Except where footnoted, candidates were unopposed in their party's primary.